Usheninte/htmlpoems/README.md

 ## confession

 i cannot promise you joy
-for i do not walk its path
+for i yet still learn it
 the road to strength, to truth
 is full of labour and wrath